deeztek/Hermes-Secure-Email-Gateway/README.md

 sudo ./scripts/install_hermes_docker.sh
 ```

-The installer runs the full install in a single session and takes 10&ndash;30 minutes on a fresh host (mostly image downloads and fail2ban container build).
+The installer runs the full install in a single session and takes 10 to 30 minutes on a fresh host (mostly image downloads and fail2ban container build).

 The installer will: